KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 - Remark: dw_plot_video.py is important for drawing skeleton poses for DWPose, it uses code form rtmlib( https://github.com/Tau-J/rtmlib ) and implemented in a way to be compatible with the transformer.

+Code resource used is all from the code cited below:

 # Citation
     @misc{rtmlib,
       title={rtmlib},